andrew/ultimate-awesome/README.md

 - [awesome-toronto](https://github.com/rodolfobandeira/awesome-toronto) - Awesome tips to guide you in Toronto, Canada 🇨🇦.
 - [awesome-bluesky-tools](https://github.com/romantseg/awesome-bluesky-tools) - A curated list of apps and tools for Bluesky platform.
 - [Awesome-Rom-Hacking](https://github.com/romh-acking/Awesome-Rom-Hacking) -  List of Awesome Rom Hacking Resources .
+- [skillshare-hub](https://github.com/runkids/skillshare-hub) - 🗃️ A curated catalog of skillshare skills and a reference for building your own.
+Create your organization's internal hub.
 - [Text-based-cs-study](https://github.com/Ryrden/Text-based-cs-study) - This repository has as its purpose centralizing links to learn computing and technologies through text-based materials.
 - [awesome-electric-vehicles](https://github.com/saimj7/awesome-electric-vehicles) - Awesome list of Electric Vehicles and Resources for EV enthusiasts like yourself!.
+- [awesome-sharepoint](https://github.com/sandeep-fed/awesome-sharepoint) - Curated list of SharePoint goodies.
 - [awesome-android-accessibility](https://github.com/schulle4u/awesome-android-accessibility) - Für Blinde und Sehbehinderte zugängliche Android-Apps.
 - [awesome-pretext](https://github.com/shipitandpray/awesome-pretext) - Curated ecosystem list for projects built on Pretext, with live demos and community examples.
 - [awesome-multilingual-nlp](https://github.com/simran-khanuja/awesome-multilingual-nlp) - A repository to maintain work being done in the field of multilingual NLP, to encourage research beyond English :).